Chair of Governors

 My day job was Director of Business Operations and HR for an IT company as well as being a Visiting Professor at the University of Surrey and I am convinced my experience in business and higher education continue to prove very useful for Walsh Junior School.

 BUT I need to thank Walsh for accepting and training me as a Governor in the first place.
 You never stop learning in this life and I have learnt so much in my time with the school and I expect that to continue.
 And then there is COVID-19.
 I have been utterly amazed at how the Head Teacher, the Deputy Head Teacher and all staff have held the school together in such an extraordinarily vulnerable time.
 All school staff, Governors, children and parents should be full of pride for their school who are doing such an incredible job behind the scenes to keep the children’s education going in the right direction.
 HIP HIP HOORAY!!!!!

 In September 2019 I was nominated by the PCC at St Peters Church to be a Foundation Governor.
 I am very pleased to support the school and my initial focus has been on developing a designated Prayer Space in school.
 Having been a Governor previously and having experience of working in a school I bring valuable experience to the role.
 I have volunteered to listen to readers regularly as I feel you get to know a school best by being inside it.

-I was delighted to join WSG, as a co-opted governor, in September 2017.
-I have a child in Year 3 and another at Walsh Infant School, I wanted to be involved in my children’s journey through education in a way where I could affect change and help the school and students achieve their potential.
+I was delighted to join WSG, initially as a co-opted governor, in September 2017, moving to a Parent Governor in September 2021.
+I have a child in Year 4 and another at Walsh Infant School, I wanted to be involved in my children’s journey through education in a way where I could affect change and help the school and students achieve their potential.